Wondering if you can visit any museums and palaces in Vienna over Christmas?

 - Hofburg Palace (imperial apartments, Sisi museum and silver collection)

-- Imperial treasury – usually closes early on the 24th
+- Imperial treasury – closes early (3pm) on the 24th

 - Spanish Riding School – no tours on the 24th, 25th or 26th.
 No morning training on December 25th

-- Kunsthistorischesmuseum (main art history museum) – usually closes early on the 24th
+- Kunsthistorisches Museum (main art history museum) – closes early (at 3pm) on the 24th

 - Museum of Technology – closed on the 25th

 Other attractions may be open over Christmas, too, but I’ve just listed the important ones.
 Basically, you won’t get bored.

 If the weather’s not too cold, the holidays are also a good time to simply wander around Vienna’s centre (the old town).
 With shops and businesses closed, it’s a touch quieter and you get a different, more relaxed atmosphere when delivery vans and stressed workers are off the streets.